pwcberry/pwcberry.github.io/about.md

 ## What is the blog colour theme about?

 The tints and shades of brown present in the appearance of this blog is a tribute to coffee.
 A wondrous beverage.
 I probably drink too much of it.
 I like it black, espresso style.
-While Melbourne is home to a wide and deep caffeinated culture, I am not a coffee nerd.
-I like my brew to be rich with berries - and to make what remains of my hair stand on end.
+While Melbourne is home to a wide and deep caffeinated culture, I wouldn't say I'm a coffee nerd.
+I do like my brew to strong and rich with berries - and to make what remains of my hair stand on end.